 Several years ago I went through a season of having daily stomach pain.
 I went to a Gastroenterologist but test results showed I was as healthy as could be.
 I tried noticing every food I put in my body to see if there was a food “culprit” for the pain but nothing I eliminated made a difference.
 Over time though my symptoms oddly went away and I started to feel good again.
 Great, even.
+I would have never guess the issue was trauma.

 Until about a year ago.
 Shortly after having my daughter I noticed the pain coming back.
 At the time I was dairy-free due to a food sensitivity in my baby.
 It was easy for me to blame the pain on not having enough probiotics in my system.
 I hated being dairy-free and the daily pain in my gut just furthered my frustration.